 If you choose to venture into your own business you will need to be able to perform duties involving accounting, invoicing, and scheduling.
 If your practice grows you may need to hire employees and thus manage their payroll, benefits, and maintain a comfortable working environment.

 Once you have your license you may need to maintain that license by taking continuing education units (CEUs) or at least renewing your license.
 CEU courses may be provided by a national association for aestheticians or some other board-approved outlet.
-Make sure that if you take a course with the intention of renewing your license that it is approved by your state's Cosmetology Board.
+Make sure that, if you take a course with the intention of renewing your license, it is approved by your state's Cosmetology Board.

 Though not every state requires CEUs, they are sure to require renewal.
 This might involve little more than completing a form and paying a licensure fee.
 Regardless of your state's renewal requirements you should be sure to submit all of your paperwork in a timely fashion.
-Often if your renewal forms are late you may be fined or find that your license is suspended for a short time.
-Please consult with your state's Board of Cosmetology so that you are current with any changes to their regulations.
+If your renewal forms are late, you may be fined or find that your license is suspended for a short time.
+Please consult with your state's Board of Cosmetology so that you understand their current regulations.

 Finally, you might want to enhance your credentials with national certification.
 The National Coalition of Estheticians Association, for instance, offers a 4–6-week course that culminates in enhanced credentials.
 You will still need to maintain your state-level licensure wherever you live